pingcap/community/incubator/README.md

 # PingCAP Incubator

-PingCAP Incubator is where all new features and projects associated with TiDB Ecosystem can get started.
-Once going through the incubation process, they can either be merged to tidb/tikv repo or or being moved from PingCAP Incubator to PingCAP or TiKV organization.
+PingCAP Incubator is where all new features and projects associated with TiDB ecosystem can get started.
+Once going through the incubation process, they can either be merged to tidb/tikv repo or being moved from PingCAP Incubator to PingCAP or TiKV organization.

 The process is designed to ensure that new features and projects have correct licensing, up-to-date boilerplate documents, a healthy community process, and